 We pride ourselves with the outcome we have due to our approach to the local soil and climate challenges, and can transfer the knowledge gained to our team members.

-The list of projects offers opportunities for a number of suitably qualified persons with a minimum age of 22 years old, to come and apply their skills, and learn other skills in the process.
+The list of projects offers opportunities for a number of Workawayers with a minimum age of 22 years old, to come and apply their skills, and learn other skills in the process.

 Current projects includes-